Is it Freshers' Flu or Meningitis?

-The symptoms are similar between the two illnesses e.g. both feature runny nose, headaches and high temperature.
-However, if you become sensitive to light, experience a stiff neck, cold hands and feet, joint pain, drowsiness and vomiting seek help.
+The symptoms are similar between the two illnesses e.g. both feature runny nose, headaches, and high temperature.
+However, if you become sensitive to light, experience a stiff neck, cold hands and feet, joint pain, drowsiness or vomiting seek help.

 You may have heard that often a rash is associated with Meningitis.
 This is often in the later stages of this illness and sometimes does not appear at all.
 Do not wait for the rash to call 999.

 If the rash does appear, it will resemble small red/purple pin prick spots that spread like fresh bruising.
 Press a glass against the skin - most rashes will disappear against the glass, meningitis will not.

 Be aware and proactive when it comes to Meningitis!

 - Read Next

 - Celebrating Diwali in Leicester Residence Life Events Calendar Leicester guide: International supermarkets Leicester guide: The best vegan eats 8 kitchen hacks to make your life easier Ways that you can help the environment (Part 2) Ways that you can help the environment The Guide to The Village Your Guide to The City Leicester Guide: Festivals

 - How to | Use your household appliances How to | Personalise your living space Follow us on social media!
 The essentials for your first food shop!
 What's Browzer?
 Your Accommodation Welcome Talk!
 Your Welcome Team!
 Take a tour of The Village!
 Costs and what's included Book Your Hall Social Space